T3ch12et/Map-of-Massachusetts/README.md

-# Map of Massachusetts
+# BayState: Map of Massachusetts
-A reference map depicting the state of Massachusetts, capturing its geographical and key administrative features in a compact format.
+A reference map of the state of Massachusetts, designed to present its geographical layout and key administrative features in a clear, compact format.
+Created for easy reference and general use, the map highlights major cities, county boundaries, transportation networks, and physical landmarks.

 <img src="./MapOfMassachusetts.png" img alt = "Massachusetts Map"/>